pagarme/deployer/README.md

   deploy    Deploy an application using a configuration file

 Options:
-  --ref     Source Code Management hash to be fetched (default: master) --env     Environment to be used (default: main)
+  --env     Environment to be used (default: main) --img     Docker Image to be used
 ```

 ## Configuration File